 The price of gold in 1862 was US$20.672 an ounce.
 On 23 August 2011, an ounce of the metal reached an all-time high of US$1917.90.
 The $200,000 of gold that Tuco, Angel Eyes and Blondie were after would be worth over $18.5 million in 149 years.

-Eli Wallach remembered that when he first came to Madrid all the hotels were full.
-Clint Eastwood invited him to sleep over at a friend's house and they shared the same bed.
+When Eli Wallach arrived in Madrid, all the hotels were full.
+Clint Eastwood invited him to sleep over at a friend's house, and they shared the same bed.
 Wallach's wife Anne Jackson told him he could boast that he was the only man to sleep with Clint Eastwood.

 The three principal actors are the only ones who speak actual English in the film: Clint Eastwood, Lee Van Cleef, Eli Wallach, with the exceptions of Al Mulock (the one-armed man) and John Bartha (the sheriff).
 Everyone else in the film is really speaking their native language, mostly Italian and Spanish, and was later dubbed into English.

 Charles Bronson was offered both the roles of Tuco and Angel Eyes (the latter because Sergio Leone feared that audiences would not take kindly to Lee Van Cleef going from the fatherly, likable Col. Mortimer to a sneering villain).
 He declined both, as he was in England filming The Dirty Dozen (1967).

 Eli Wallach claims that Sergio Leone decided that Tuco would carry his pistol on a lanyard and stuck in his belt rather than a holster because Wallach told him he always had trouble putting a pistol in a holster without looking at it.